awhitbeck/Calo/README.md

 # Running Digi Code

-The source and include files for the digitizer code are kept in the userlib folder.
-The main is in digitizer.cpp and is in the folder test.
+The source and include files for the digitizer code are kept in the userlib/ folder.
+The main is in digitizer.cpp which itself is in the folder test/.
 To compile, run make inside the userlib folder.
-Check the option parser in digitizer.cpp to see the options to pass and and see submitDigiUMN.py to see the format of the options.
+Check the option parser in the main of digitizer.cpp to see the options to pass and see submitDigiUMN.py to see the format of the options.